cjnaz/cjnfuncs/core.md

 # Class set_toolname (toolname) - Set target directories for config and data storage

 set_toolname() centralizes and establishes a set of base directory path variables for use in the tool script.
-It looks for existing directories, based on the specified toolname, in the site-wide (system-wide) and then user-specific locations.
+It looks first for existing directories, based on the specified toolname, in the site-wide (system-wide) locations and then in user-specific locations.
 Specifically, site-wide config and/or data directories are looked for at `/etc/xdg/<toolname>` and/or `/usr/share/<toolname>`.
-If site-wide directories are not found then user-specific is assumed.
+If site-wide directories are not found then the user-specific environment is assumed.
 No directories are created.

 ### Args